 1. Scope

 1.1.
-These General Terms and Conditions (GTC) govern the legal relationship between Bayreuther Festspiele GmbH (hereinafter: “BF”) and the ticket purchaser (hereinafter also: the “Purchaser” or “Customer”) and the visitors to the performances of the Richard Wagner Festival 2024.
+These General Terms and Conditions (T&Cs) govern the legal relationship between Bayreuther Festspiele GmbH (hereinafter: “BF”) and the ticket purchaser (hereinafter also: the “Purchaser” or “Customer”) and the visitors to the performances of the 2025 Richard Wagner Festival.

 1.3.
 If the Customer (also) purchases one or more tickets for a third party (accompanying person), the Customer must expressly inform the accompanying person of the application and content of these General Terms and Conditions as well as of the need to disclose information to BF in accordance with the provisions of these General Terms and Conditions, whereby, by accepting and using the admission ticket, the accompanying person or the visitor who receives tickets from the Customer for personal use on the basis of the latter’s ticket order agrees to the applicability of the General Terms and Conditions between him/her and BF.